A Justice Carol

 But Batman was all the worse for this.
 It thrilled him with a vague uncertain horror, to know that behind the dusky shroud, there were ghostly eyes intently fixed upon him, while he, though he stretched his own to the utmost, could see nothing but a spectral hand and one great heap of black.

 “Ghost of the future audience reaction!” he exclaimed, “I fear you more than any spectre I have seen.
 But as I know your purpose is to do me good, and as I hope to live to be another actor from what I am now, I am prepared to bear you company, and do it with a thankful heart.
 Will you not speak to me?”

 It gave him no reply.
 The hand was pointed straight before them.

 They scarcely seemed to enter the Warner Brothers lot; for it rather seemed to spring up about them, and encompass them of its own act.
 But there they were, in the heart of it.
 The Spirit stopped beside one little knot of production executives.
-Observing that the hand was pointed to them, Scrooge advanced to listen to their talk.
+Observing that the hand was pointed to them, Wayne advanced to listen to their talk.

 “No,” said a great fat man with a monstrous chin, “I didn’t understand much about it, either way.
 I only know it’s terrible.”

 “The Flash stuff’s sort of okay, I believe.
 But Superman…”

 “Why, what was the matter with him?” asked a third, taking a vast quantity of coke out of a very large coke-box.
 “I thought he’d died.”